Doctoral program "Quantitative Psychology and Economics"

 - Andrzej Nowak - social psychology, dynamical systems

 - Marcin Rzeszutek - economic psychology, behavioral finance

 - Karolina Safarzynska - agent-based modelling, complexity economics, ecological economics

 - Katarzyna Sekścińska - psychology of risk, psychology of capital markets, investor psychology, saving, consumer psychology, advertising, economic socialization

 - Agata Trzcińska - economic psychology, economic socialization, saving, economic education

 - Joanna Tyrowicz - personnel economics, self-control, inequality, freaky questions on prima facie non-economic issues

 - Tomasz Żylicz - non-financial incentives in environmental protection, principal-agent problems in environmental management, environmental protection in industrial firms, environmental preferences of households.

 Ultimately, you will have two advisors, representing different disciplines.
 You may also have an external (non-UW) advisor, in such a case please contact us before applying.

 Click here to register as a candidate.
-If you have any questions, please contact your intended supervisor or the coordinator, prof. Michał Krawczyk.
+If you have any questions about the QPE program, please contact your intended supervisor or the coordinator, prof. Michał Krawczyk.
 All questions to the coordinator please send via e-mail: .